 Parameter set-points and timers are user settable via the optional Megacon hand held programmer HHP1 or HHP2.
 On HHP's back-lit LCD-screen the system voltage and frequency, relay status and history of events can also be viewed.
-Trip of relays can be inhibited during testing of Loss of Mains parameters (Imbalance and ROCOF/Vector shift).
+Different set-points can be set for protection in island mode and connected to mains mode.
+Trip of relay R3 can be inhibited during testing of Loss of Mains parameters (Imbalance and ROCOF).

 The ID-protected programmer is powered directly from the unit and is used to program the parameters of any unit within the IS range.
 When plugged into the unit, the parameters unique to the unit will be displayed.
-The HHP2 can also be used via the interface USB port to laptop computers. (see next page ( )
+The HHP2 can also be used via the interface USB port to laptop computers. (see next page ()